dwightjack/vue-types/packages/docs/guide/validators.md

 ### arrayOf

 Validates the type of the items of an array.
-Accepts JavaScript constructors, Vue.js props validation objects and VueTypes validators objects.
+It accepts JavaScript constructors, Vue.js props validation objects, and VueTypes validators objects.

 <CodeExample>